Particular/docs.particular.net/samples/scheduling/fluentscheduler/sample.md

 snippet: SendMessageJob

 FluentScheduler does not currently have native support for async.
-As such the job execution is blocked with `.GetAwaiter().GetResult()`.
+As such, the job execution is blocked with `.GetAwaiter().GetResult()`.

 [Dependency Injection is supported](https://github.com/fluentscheduler/FluentScheduler#dependency-injection) for more advanced scenarios.
-For example injecting `IEndpointInstance` into the `IJob` constructor.
+For example, injecting `IEndpointInstance` into the `IJob` constructor.

 ### Cleanup